anthonycarella/FG-Character-Select-Generator/README.md

 # fg-character-select
-A fighting game character select builder, built in Typescript.
+A fighting game character select generator, built in Typescript.